aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-the header bar style of the control.
+Gets the header bar style of the control.

 **Returns:**
 [GridTableStyle](../../com.aspose.gridweb/gridtablestyle)